Special Educational Needs

 We also acknowledge that some children may have learning needs which may not have a label or diagnosis, but who still benefit from having extra support in school.
 We aim to treat each child as an individual and respond to their needs accordingly.

-We use Jigsaw to deliver our PSHE (Personal, Social and Health Education) and Relationships Education and this is supplemented by support from our School Nurse.
-We also have a Pastoral Manager who can work with you as a parent or carer, if things at home are challenging.
+We use Jigsaw to deliver our PSHE (Personal, Social and Health Education) and Relationships Education and this is supplemented by support from the school nursing service.
+We also have a MHST link worker who can help support our pupils with social and emotional needs.
+Our Pastoral Manager can work with you as a parent or carer, if things at home are challenging.
 This support can be invaluable for your child too, as it provides an additional link between home and school.
 Our Pastoral Manager – Mrs Carrie Ward, can be contacted via the school office.
 You do not need an appointment.

 We have a very positive Behaviour Policy, with lots of individual and class rewards.
 We have targeted support for children who have additional social and emotional needs or who may need help to join in.
 This can include social skills groups, games and support at playtimes.

 Our Anti-bullying approach can be found in our Behaviour Policy.

 - How does the school evaluate the effectiveness of the provision made for children with SEND?